Live Bullet Lives Again!

 Nearly 40 years ago (legend has it) Bob Seger first introduced The Silver Bullet Band to a surprised audience following a performance by BTO at Eastern Michigan University in Ann Arbor, MI.
 The rest is rock-n-roll history still in the making.

 While tribute bands pay homage to the usual rock-n-roll superstars such as Led Zeppelin, Pink Floyd, The Beatles, U2, Elvis, Bon Jovi, Alice Cooper, KISS, AC/DC, Rod Stewart, Aerosmith, Journey, Bruce Springsteen, Queen, and Rolling Stones — the music of Bob Seger & The Silver Bullet Band is consistently overlooked, even in the place where it all began here in Southeast Michigan … UNTIL LOOKIN’ BACK “DETROIT’S BOB SEGER TRIBUTE”!

 Possibly the bands finest hour came in 2010 when Lookin’ Back was asked to perform at a book launch party in Royal Oak.
 No less than a book entitled Travelin’ Man written by Tom Weschler and Gary Graff about life on the road with Bob Seger.
-Beyond that Lookin’ Back has performed several self-produced and self-promoted shows including the 1st Annual Bob Seger (65th) Birthday Bash at Tanglewood Golf Club, 2nd Annual Bob Seger (66th) Birthday Bash at The Palazzo Grande in Shelby Township (sold out), 3rd Annual (67th) Birthday Bash at 59 West End Nightclub in Hartland, MI (sold out), and recently a 4th Annual Bob Seger (68th) Birthday Bash at Wonderland Lanes in Commerce Township where Mr. Seger himself performed long ago, also sold out.
-Because everyone had so much fun Lookin’ Back will return to Wonderland Lanes for our 5th Annual BOB SEGER BIRTHDAY BASH because it turns out people like us love to ROCK-N-BOWL!
+Beyond that Lookin’ Back has performed several self-produced and self-promoted shows including the 1st Annual Bob Seger (65th) Birthday Bash at Tanglewood Golf Club, 2nd Annual Bob Seger (66th) Birthday Bash at The Palazzo Grande in Shelby Township (sold out), 3rd Annual (67th) Birthday Bash at 59 West End Nightclub in Hartland, MI (sold out), and its 4th and 5th Annual Bob Seger (68th/69th) Birthday Bashes at Wonderland Lanes in Commerce Township where Mr. Seger himself performed long ago, also sold out.
+It turns out people like to ROCK-N-BOWL with us!